chrizog/someipy/docs/getting_started.rst

 someipy Logging
 ---------------

-At the beginning of the applicatino the someipy logging level is configured.
+At the beginning of the application the someipy logging level is configured.
 Logging levels can be chosen from the `Python3 logging module levels <https://docs.python.org/3/library/logging.html#logging-levels>`_.

 .. code-block:: python